-Code Digital Student Experience Code Teacher Resources U36 Computations and Algebraic Thinking - Properties of Multiplication ISIP Using the Commutative Property of Multiplication ISIP Multiplying with Three Factors
+Code Digital Student Experience Code Teacher Resources U36 Computations and Algebraic Thinking - Properties of Multiplication ISIP Using the Commutative Property of Multiplication

 Understand division as an unknown-factor problem.
 For example, find 32 ÷ 8 by finding the number that makes 32 when multiplied by 8.